x-square/data_analytics/24-05-maths-statistics-data-science.md

 ---
-title: 'Notes on maths and statistics for data science'
+title: 'Notes on maths, statistics and practical practices for data science'
 author: 'Chiawei Wang'
 date: 'May 2024'
 date-format: "MMMM YYYY"
 ---

-`Unlock the world of maths and statistics with Python for data science.
-This document is compiled from various resources for academic purposes.`[^1][^2]
+`This document covers key concepts in maths, statistics and practical practices used in data science, with applications in Python.
+It is compiled from various resources for academic use.`[^1][^2]

 [^1]: Nield, T. 2021. *Essential Math for Data Science: Take Control of Your Data with Fundamental Calculus, Linear Algebra, Probability and Statistics*.
 O'Reilly: Cambridge, England.